 In order to handle your transcript request, your college(s) will need some information from you (for example, the dates of your enrollment), probably a signature, and often a fee.
 Many schools still employ a pen and paper request process.
 Using the transcript release form listed to the right may help to expedite the processing of your records.
 Complete a transcript release form for each college you have attended and send the form to that school with the required fee.

-SBU undergrads and grads do not have to complete a transcript request form.
-Your signature on the application form grants permission for the University registrar to release this information to the Office of Graduate Admission.
+SBU undergrads and graduates do not have to complete a transcript request form.
+Your signature on the application form grants permission for the university registrar to release this information to the Office of Graduate Admission.

 Required Admission Exams

-The GMAT may be waived for students meeting one of the following criteria:
+NOTE: The GMAT/GRE for the MBA may be waived for students meeting one of the following criteria:

 - Applicant possesses one of the following: Ph.D., Ed.D., JD, MD/DO, CPA